Last updated on February 26th, 2023 at 02:04 pm

 Frequently, when you are starting a business in Kenya it can be difficult to know where and how to find funding.

-There are many places that offer different types of funding such as banks or venture capitalists however these often come with their own limitations and risks.
+Many places offer different types of funding such as banks or venture capitalists however these often come with their own limitations and risks.

 Crowdfunding on the other hand is an easy way for entrepreneurs in Kenya without any money to get started and have people who believe in them invest in their idea.